-The music industry will pay homage to two of its biggest icons at the GRAMMY Awards on Sunday.
+The music industry will pay homage to two of its biggest icons at the GRAMMY Awards

 "George Michael and Prince were pop icons who showcased rare musical genius and otherworldly charisma," Academy CEO Neil Portnow said in a statement.
 "While each possessed a distinct style and sound, they were both adored by audiences worldwide.
 The passings of two such creative innovators were a huge loss for the creative community; The Recording Academy is humbled to pay homage to their tremendous legacies on the GRAMMY stage."